 Travel in the bed of a pickup, offering maximum portability for easements and other remote work.
 These are powered by a generator or inverter.

-Compact enough to fit in alleys and other tight spaces, but carry a full main line inspection system powered by inverter or vehicle PTO.
+Our vans are compact enough to fit in alleys and other tight spaces but carry a full main line inspection system powered by inverter or vehicle PTO.
 (Transit, Sprinter, ProMaster)

 - Bulkhead wall with smoked-glass window and pass-through door

 - File drawer